sseide/carddav2dect/README.md

 ```
 Either set the name of a vCard distribution list `syncDistributionList` or an array
 with all contact names (full name attribute FN) 'syncContacts' to sync.
-Otherwise (none of booth is set) all contacts are synced into Gigaset address book.
+Otherwise, (none of booth is set) all contacts are synced into Gigaset address book.
 If booth params are set the distribution list `syncDistributionList` takes precedence.

 More information on different config parameters can be found in file